awa03/German-Quiz-Game/README.md

 ****

 # Loading Files Manually
-Currently there is no in app way to load files given by the user.
-For now please navigate to the Windows directory, and then the Study Set directory.
+Please navigate to the Windows directory, and then the Study Set directory.
 This can be done via commands as follows:
 ```sh
 cd Windows/Study_Set
 ```